rex-makusia/Infrastructure-as-Code/Notes-1-1.md

 | Processes            | Manual(runbook)      | Virtualized resources      |
 |                      |                      |                            |

+### Cloud Age Approaches to Change Management
+- The emergence of Cloud Age technologies has coincided with the growth of Cloud Age approaches to work, inlcuding Lean, Agile and DevOps.
+These approaches encourage close collaboration across roles, short feedback loops with users, and a minimalist, quality-first approach to technical implementation.
+Automation  fundamentally shifts thinking about change and risks, resulting in faster delivery and higher quality.

 Table 1-2.
 Ways of working in the Iron Age and the Cloud Age
 |                                |            Iron Age                      |           Cloud Age                |
 |:-------------------------------|:-----------------------------------------|:-----------------------------------|